 Successfully Reducing Waste In Hotels – And How You Can Make A Change In Yours

 The world generates a whopping 3.5 million tons of plastic and other solid wastes each day, and reducing that number is a primary part of protecting the environment.
 However, when it comes to heavy contributors, many hotels remain guilty of producing massive amounts of waste each year that can contribute to global warming and other environmental issues.
-For that reason, reducing waste within your hotel establishment is of utmost importance – whether it be related to food waste or other materials.
+For that reason, hotel waste reduction is of utmost importance – whether it be related to food waste or other materials.

 Where to begin

-While it may take some time to become a zero-waste company, there are several things you can do to begin the process.
+While it may take some time to become a zero-waste company, there are several things you can do to begin the process of hotel sustainability.
 One of the first steps in reducing the waste of your establishment is to assess where the most waste is coming from.
 For example, perhaps the toiletries or water could be the root of the problem, and if you have a restaurant in the hotel (or a kitchen that caters to room service), reducing the amount of food waste will most likely also be a priority – in fact, it’s estimated that a single restaurant can produce around 25,000 to 75,000 pounds of food waste each year.
-After you’ve determined the main sources of your establishment’s waste, you can then determine what the best way to reduce waste is for your hotel.
+After you’ve determined the main sources of your establishment’s waste, you can then determine the best method of hotel waste reduction.

 Making a change